2020 Oscar nominations: 'Joker' tops award names; see the full list of Oscar nominees - Go Tech Daily

 After months of speculation and a string of awards, the 92nd Academy Awards nominations were announced on Monday.

-Nine films marked the nominations for the best film and “Joker” led the pack with 11 nominations, including that of Joaquin Phoenix for the best actor.
+Nine films marked the best nominations for photos and “Joker” led the pack with 11 nominations, including that of Joaquin Phoenix for best actor.
 “The Irishman”, “Once upon a time … in Hollywood” and “1917” each received 10 nominations.

 The biggest night in Hollywood will take place without a host for the second year in a row and will focus on big numbers, comedy and the power of the stars, according to ABC Entertainment President Karey Burke.